 3. Showcases New Products on Large-scale Exhibitions

-In recent years, Huawei has a led a number of activities and joint exhibitions at the Mobile World Congress.
+In recent years, Huawei has led a number of activities and joint exhibitions at the Mobile World Congress.
 Last February, the event featured more than 100 operators and partners from around the world.
 They demonstrated innovations that resulted from collaborations with the company.

-During the event, the company also engaged with industry partners and operators regarding the future trends in the mobile industry and advised them on how they could achieve value-driven growth.
+During the event, the company also engaged with industry partners and operators regarding future trends in the mobile industry and advised them on how they could achieve value-driven growth.

 4. Accumulated 44M Facebook Followers by Creating Engaging Visual Posts

 Huawei's online success can be attributed to its consistency when posting on its social media pages.
 These posts are accompanied by visually rich imagery and videos.

 An example of such a post is the current #Standout campaign for the Huawei P10.